ipetkov/crane/docs/API.md

-**Automatic behavior:** if `cargoLock` is set and `doNotReplaceCargoLock` is not set, then `replaceCargoLock "$cargoLock"` will be run as a post unpack hook.
+**Automatic behavior:** if `cargoLock` is set and `doNotReplaceCargoLock` is not set, then `replaceCargoLock "$cargoLock"` will be run as a pre patch hook.